 ECDC-SMC and ECDC-ND do not operate on the following dates~

 - Winter: Two weeks for winter break and Martin Luther King, Jr. Day

 - Spring/Summer: Memorial Day and 4th of July

-- The Friday before the summer program begins – teachers and program staff are involved in changing the SY program into the summer program
+- The Thursday and Friday before the summer program begins – teachers and program staff are involved in changing the school year program into the summer program

 - The week before the school year begins in August – teachers and program staff are involved in required professional development activities and are preparing the classrooms for the new school year